dfelinto/blender-manual/manual/render/cycles/gpu_rendering.rst

 This is usually much smaller than the amount of system memory the CPU can access.
 With CUDA and OptiX devices, if the GPU memory is full Blender will automatically try to use system memory.
 This has a performance impact, but will usually still result in a faster render than using CPU rendering.
-This feature does not work for OpenCL rendering.

 Can multiple GPUs be used for rendering?